Integrate APIs & MCP clients | HeyGen

 Intercom

-Agent pulls summaries or help content from Intercom, passes it to HeyGen, and generates a personalised video.
+Agent pulls summaries or help content from Intercom, passes it to HeyGen, and generates a personalized video.

 Hubspot

-Generate and send personalised AI videos directly inside HubSpot workflows and email campaigns.
+Generate and send personalized AI videos directly inside HubSpot workflows and email campaigns.

 Linear